-Provider led tutors monitor workload for trainees through review meetings and weekly reflections on PebblePad.
-We monitor workload for Mentors through our school visits and our Mentor training sessions.

-- At Mentor meetings, Mentors are asked how they are managing their trainee workload (eg finding out how long trainees are spending on curriculum planning, co-planning, co-marking, helping trainees to source materials, signposting the school's shared area and helping trainees to prioritise and manage their time effectively). - Mentors and tutors routinely seek views and experiences of trainees regarding any causes of stress and anxiety on the training programme and identify solutions and strategies to manage workload and develop time management skills with them.
-For instance, finding out how long trainees are spending on curriculum planning, co-planning, helping trainees to source materials, signposting the school's shared area and helping trainees to prioritise and manage their time effectively.
-Collaborative teacher learning and dialogue is what is most effective, strategies tailored to the needs of individual trainees. - Professional Tutors, mentors and University tutors ensure they share examples of managing workload/time management strategies in their school context by exploring scenarios with the trainees with some schools using ECTs to provide examples of good practice. - If a trainee decides to withdraw from the course, they have an exit interview with the course lead.
-The exit interview assesses whether workload was a reason for withdrawal/deferral and strategies are discussed to help the trainee to successfully complete their training.
+- Lead Mentors monitor workload for student teachers through review meetings and weekly reflections on PebblePad.
+We monitor workload for Mentors through our school visits and our Mentor training sessions. - At Mentor meetings and on school visits, Mentors are asked how they are managing their student teacher workload (eg finding out how long student teachers are spending on curriculum planning, co-planning, co-marking, helping student teachers to source materials, signposting the school's shared area and helping student teachers to prioritise and manage their time effectively). - Mentors and Lead Mentors routinely seek views and experiences of student teachers regarding any causes of stress and anxiety on the training programme and identify solutions and strategies to manage workload and develop time management skills with them.
+For instance, finding out how long student teachers are spending on curriculum planning, co-planning, helping student teachers to source materials, signposting the school's shared area and helping student teachers to prioritise and manage their time effectively.
+Collaborative teacher learning and dialogue is what is most effective, strategies tailored to the needs of individual student teachers. - Professional Tutors, mentors and Lead Mentors ensure they share examples of managing workload/time management strategies in their school context by exploring scenarios with the student teachers with some schools using ECTs to provide examples of good practice. - If a student teacher decides to withdraw from the course, they have an exit interview with the course lead.
+The exit interview assesses whether workload was a reason for withdrawal/deferral and strategies are discussed to help the student teacher to successfully complete their training.